amr-abdelhamid/refbook/manuscript/main.md

 Instead, you may chose one of the following three simple alternatives:

-1. *Inline Classes* into one class, especially if the level of duplication is high between the two of them.
+1. *Inline Classes* into one class, especially if the coupling and/or level of duplication is high between the two of them.
-1. *Extract Methods* in one class and reuse them in the other
+1. *Extract Methods* in class B and reuse them in class A. This creates a dependency on B, which may or may not be a bad thing.

     ![](images/duplicatecode/reusesame.png)

-1. *Extract Methods* in one class then *Move Methods* to a common class used by all original ones:
+1. If coupling between A and B is bad, then *Extract Methods* in A and then chose whether to *Move Methods* to an existing class, or *Extract Class*, a new class C. In both cases, A and B will depend on the common class:

     ![](images/duplicatecode/reusenew.png)